Ellen Church: The Flying Nurse

 Passengers liked the service and soon other airlines were hiring stewardesses.
 Ellen, however, was forced to quit flying after eighteen months, because of an auto accident injury.
 But this did not end her career in the air.

 Ten years later the United States entered World War II.
 Ellen joined the Army Nurse Corps, and helped evacuate wounded soldiers from Africa and Italy by airplane.
 Because of her experience working in hospitals and organizing the stewardesses, Captain Ellen Church was called to train evacuation nurses for the D-Day invasion of France in 1944.
 For her "meritorious achievement in aerial flight" she received the Air Medal, the European-African-Middle Eastern Campaign Medal with seven bronze service stars, the American Theatre Campaign Medal, and the Victory Medal.

 Ellen Church created a new career in the new industry of flying, at a time when many men thought the idea of a woman working on a plane was a joke.
-It took a pleasant and determined young woman from Iowa to change their minds.
+It took determined young woman from Iowa to change their minds.

 - Margaret Atherton Bonney Ed., “Ellen Church: The Flying Nurse,” The Goldfinch 2, no. 1 (September 1980): 14-15.

 Adapted from original article published in The Goldfinch, provided courtesy of State Historical Society of Iowa.